This post is sponsored by CreditRepair.com. All opinions are 100% our own.

 Which might leave you wondering: what the heck is a credit score, what’s my credit score, and why is this even something I should care to know about?

 Generally speaking, your credit score will fall on a sliding scale somewhere between 300 and 850, with 850 being considered a perfect score.
-This score is the way that lenders can quickly and easily gauge your “creditworthiness,” or your ability (and reliability) to pay back whatever amount they loan to you.
+This score is the way that lenders can quickly get approved and easily gauge your “creditworthiness,” or your ability (and reliability) to pay back whatever amount they loan to you.

 What is a credit score?